Chart Color Schemes

 Gracemere has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 16 potential impact projects.
-Key ones are Gracemere State High School, Gracemere Residential Housing Estates, Central Queensland Livestock Exchange Upgrade, and Gracemere Shoppingworld Expansion.
-The following list details those likely to be most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 15 projects potentially influencing the area.
+Key projects are Gracemere State High School, Gracemere Residential Housing Estates, Central Queensland Livestock Exchange Upgrade, and Gracemere Shoppingworld Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.